-Use of your personal data for filtering and monitoring purposes
+Use of your child's personal data for filtering and monitoring purposes.

-While you're in school, we may monitor what material you access on our computers and other IT and communication systems.
+While your child is in our school, we may monitor their use of our information and communications systems, equipment, and facilities (e.g. school computers).
 We do this so that we can:

-- > Comply with health and safety law and other laws - > Comply with our policies (e.g. child protection policy, IT acceptable use policy) - Keep our network(s) and devices safe from people who aren't allowed to access then, and prevent harmful software from damaging our network(s) - Protect your welfare
+- Comply with health and safety and other legal obligations. - Comply with our policies (e.g. child protection policy, IT acceptable use policy,) and our legal obligations. - Keep our network(s) and devices safe from unauthorised access, and prevent malicious software from harming network(s) - Protect your child's welfare.

-Our lawful basis for using this data
+Our lawful basis for using this data: